cminers/braiins-os/docs/index.md

 #### Scan mode

 In this mode, the script scans the specified network range for supported devices.
-The parameter is expected to include a list of IP addresses or IP subnetwork with a mask (example below) to scan a whole subnetwork.
+The parameter is expected to include a list of IP addresses or an IP subnetwork with a mask (example below) to scan a whole subnetwork.

-For each device, the output includes MAC address, IP address, system info, hostname, and a mining username configured.
+For each device, the output includes a MAC address, IP address, system info, hostname, and a mining username configured.

 ```bash
 python3 discover.py scan 10.55.0.0/24